What is ghost hunting? What kind of equipment do you need to go on a ghost hunt? And is it as dangerous as they say?

-Ghost hunting, which is also called paranormal investigation, is the process of investigating locations that are reportedly haunted by ghosts.
+Ghost hunting, also called paranormal investigation, is the process of investigating locations that are reportedly haunted by ghosts.

 Most ghost hunters try to collect evidence of paranormal activity by taking photos or using equipment that may be able to detect the presence of spirits.

-If you are not properly prepared, ghost hunting can be quite a dangerous activity.
+If you are not properly prepared, ghost hunting can be a dangerous activity.